Entering the European market for black pepper

 Brazil: increasing production

-Brazil accounts for 25% of the global pepper trade.
+Brazil accounts for 15% of the global pepper trade.
 The states of Para and Espírito Santo are the leading producers of pepper in Brazil, accounting for a 90% share, followed by Bahia and Maranhão.
-Production in Brazil fluctuates but the trend is increasing production.
-In 2020, Brazil reached a record crop of 88 thousand tonnes.
+Production in Brazil showed an upward trend over 2018-2022, although it declined in 2020 and 2021.

-More than 98% of pepper in Brazil is produced and exported as whole and 2% as crushed or ground.
+Over 99% of pepper in Brazil is produced and exported as whole and 1% as crushed or ground.
 In addition to black pepper, Brazil is famous as the leading world supplier of pink peppercorns (Schinus terebinthifolia), which are very popular in multicolour pepper mixes in Europe and worldwide.

 Indonesia: white pepper leader